danthp4/comp0034_flask_db/README.md

 # comp0034_flask_db

-COMP0034 Completed example of the materials from the 'Flask and database integration' lecture
+The code in this repository is based on the previous lecture "Flask basics, Jinja2 and Forms".
+It builds on that code in include database interaction.